Sheldon-Lloyd/Cyber.Beast/comic/makkusu/1/readme.md

 The ending of CNS Championships is shown.
 An 8 year old Makkusu is shown watching as a fan

-After the Match which Xenos loses Xenos has an interview but is interrupted by Makkusu
+After the Match between Xenos and Kyshumu which Xenos loses Kyshumu has an interview with maybe a young Spike but is interrupted by Makkusu.

 ## Act 2
 Pages: 8, 9, 10, 11, 12, 13, 14, 15